 • The facilities will attract high quality student athletes, faculty and coaches who will enhance the academic rigor of programs and performance of athletic teams.

-• The interdisciplinary perspectives gained by the Strength and Conditioning Open Lab will aid in making PSU a renown center of excellence in New Hampshire and beyond.
+• The interdisciplinary perspectives gained by the Strength and Conditioning Open Lab will aid in making PSU a renowned center of excellence in New Hampshire and beyond.

 • New and upgraded facilities enable new training grounds and programmatic opportunities for faculty and students to serve special populations, such as Special Olympic athletes, Wounded Warriors, and other underserved groups.